 Simba’s Den started in 2009 after I had fallen pregnant with my first child Tallulah.
-I had always worked in childcare since leaving school and took many part time child care positions whilst I studied for my degree in History and Sociology.
+I had always worked in childcare since leaving school and felt passionate about the early years.

-Overall I wanted something smaller than your typical nursery; a more relaxed homely style of care but I also wanted beautiful surroundings.
-After much research I knew I wanted a village location and found a property available in the wonderful village of Bulwick.
-It was beautiful and the traffic was minimal; there was lots of places to explore and wonderful grounds adjacent to the nursery.
-Whilst the building would need a lot of work I knew it was the right place for children to start nursery.
+I wanted Tallulah to attend nursery but I wanted something smaller; a relaxed homely style of care with beautiful surroundings.
+I felt so lucky to stumble across our current premises in Bulwick.
+The village is beautiful and the traffic is minimal; there are lots of places to explore and wonderful grounds adjacent to the nursery for outdoor play.
+I knew it was the right place for children to start nursery.

 Being a Mummy is and always has been my starting point for the nursery; I run Simba’s from a parent’s perspective and understand first-hand how hard it is to make the decision to leave children in anyone’s care.
 At Simba’s Den we listen to the children and observe their needs; which is where our extracurricular activities come from.
 Our forest school was born from the children’s desire to play outside and staff witnessing how much they enjoyed outings and having the freedom to explore.
 Our baby sign has been developed through the babies thriving from having early communication skills and the ballet grew from seeing how much our children love learning a new skill from an early age.